The Television & Radio Database

 Unfortunately, most early episodes of the show were not recorded or were wiped shortly after broadcast.
 Archiving of TOTP did not begin until 1976, by which time only three complete episodes from the sixties existed at the BBC as telerecordings of the original transmission (one from 1967, 1968 and 1969).
 The early seventies are also mostly absent with only Christmas specials and a few random episodes existing as originally broadcast.

 Some performances from TOTP were sold abroad and exist as inserts in other shows.
 The BBC also retained some inserts that had been used in earlier shows for re-use in later episodes.
-The earliest surviving insert is from Episode 8.
-The last episode containing missing performances is Episode 702 from 8th September 1977.
-(N.B.
-This is listed in our database as #709 as the production numbers used on the board alongside the countdown clock at the start of the show didn't always match the number of transmitted episodes.)
+The earliest surviving insert is from Show 8.
+The last episode containing missing performances is Show 702 from 8th September 1977.

 In 2003 the BBC added a searchable TOTP database to their website, listing all available information on every episode ever broadcast, with the promise that it would never be more than a week or two out of date.
 This disappeared shortly after the show was cancelled and, apart from the listings that had been copied from it and re-posted on other websites, has been unavailable ever since... until now!